My Town – In love with Mijas, Spain

 Typical local food?
 Tapas and seafood

 Meet the locals: Mayan Monkey Mijas Chocolate Factory, Plaza Virgen de la Pena, 15, Mijas Pueblo.
-This is a must to visit every time I go to Mijas.
+This is a must-visit each time I go to Mijas.
 It attracts all sorts of people of different nationalities who admire good coffee, handmade chocolate and a good chat.
-Simple but very special place.

-Best place for a first date?
-Viewing platforms of Mijas of course… Sharing this fantastic experience will be the moment to remember and unite.
+Best for a first date?
+The viewing platforms of Mijas of course.
+Sharing this fantastic experience will be the moment to remember and unite.
 Here I fall in love with Mijas

 My best advice: Choose clear sunny day for visiting Mijas to admire fantastic breath taking views in full.

-My favourite shop: I adore handcraft shops in Mijas – they are more like museums where every item produced by local talented artists and displayed with great taste and love.
+My favourite shop: I adore the handcraft shops in Mijas.
+They are more like museums where every item produced by local talented artists.

-Taxi or other local transport: Mijas is very easy to reach by car (only 5 mins drive up the hill from A7 in Fuengirola), by taxi or by bus from the main bus station in Fuengirola.
-Great parking space by the Town Hall of Mijas for only 1 euro per day.
+Taxi or other local transport?
+Mijas is very easy to reach by car, by taxi or by bus from the main bus station in Fuengirola.
+Great parking space by the Town Hall of Mijas for just one euro per day.

-How do you find the best places to eat when you travel?
+How to find the best places to eat when you travel?
 I follow my intuition or speak to locals – they are the best source of information.